-To provide support and information to Early Childhood and Pre-Elementary Education students, which would facilitate their professional growth.
-FEYC also develops links with HAEYC by participating in their professional development activities and by supporting their efforts to enhance campus and community awareness of the needs of children.
+The Future Educators of Young Children (FEYC) provides support and information to Early Childhood and Pre-Elementary Education students, which will facilitate their professional growth.
+FEYC also develops links with Hawai'i Association of the Education of Young Children (HAEYC) by participating in their professional development activities and by supporting their efforts to enhance campus and community awareness of the needs of children.
 In addition, FEYC supports or initiates activities, which provide direct services to the children of campus families and the general community.